nasa/cFE/docs/cFE Application Developers Guide.md

 not create the block itself.
 Because of this, the application must ensure that sufficient memory is provided to store the mempool management structures in addition to the memory needed by the application.
-After initialization, mempool allocates fixed size blocks as requested from the application memory block.
+After initialization, mempool allocates fixed-size blocks as requested from the application memory block.
 As each block is requested mempool creates a block descriptor with management structures as well as space for the user application data (see Figure